digi-ron/AU-Falcon-SPUD-Project/Engine/Alternator/Alternator.md

 > V8 replacement not covered due to project only including I6 models {: .block-note}

-> no pictures as job most recently completed before creation of this project {: .block-note}
+> No pictures as job most recently completed before creation of this project {: .block-note}

 To replace the Alternator, follow the steps below:
 1. **DISCONNECT THE BATTERY**
 1. remove the 2 10mm bolts holding in the thermo fans onto the back of the radiator, and gently remove the fan shroud, keeping in mind:
-    - there is a small coolant hose that runs along the top of the radiator that may interfere with removal
+    - There is a small coolant hose that runs along the top of the radiator that may interfere with removal
-    - the electrical connections for the fans must be disconnected prior to removal
+    - The electrical connections for the fans must be disconnected prior to removal
 1. reaching behind the power steering reservoir to the alternator rear, undo the 10mm nut holding the main electrical connection from the alternator to the rest of the vehicle wiring loom, and unplug
 1. also on the back of the alternator, undo the 12mm nut holding the positive ring terminal for the alternator and remove.
 1. note the configuration that the serpentine belt is currently in (if sticker denoting configuration is not still present on inside of hood lid)